reasonwithoutrestraint/site/Original/My moral understanding.md

 - Rational norms regulate actions by advocating for whatever actions are entailed from *rational* considerations, i.e. whatever ends the agent is contigently committed to.
 - Epistemic norms regulate beliefs by advocating for whatever beleifs are entailed from *epistemic* considerations, i.e. whatever perceptions, experiences, memories count in favor of.
 - Ettiquette norms regulate actions by advocating for actions that are entailed from *ettiquette* considerations, i.e. a concern with pleasant engagements in a community
-- Moral norms regulate actions by advocating for actions that are entailed from *moral* considerations, i.e. ???
+- Moral norms regulate actions by advocating for actions that are entailed from *moral* considerations, i.e. ??? .
+Or perhaps moral norms are not constuitive.
+Rather, these norms are emotive and are justified insofar as they prohibit actions that others have constituitive reason (moral reason, rational reason?) to shame/blame.

 Other considerations that deal with systematizing our normative concepts: